mal3905/Emma-Client/README.md

  # Emma: your grocery list assistant

  # About
- This app allows a person to keep organized with their grocery list of items.
-The person can add items to the shopping list as well as seperate them into different categories.
+ This app allows a user to keep organized with their grocery list of items.
+The user can add items to the shopping list as well as seperate them into different categories.
+Categories can be chosen through a drop down menu of existing categories.
 The user can customize their lists according to their needs without any constrictions as to what kind of categories they can make.
 Items can be deleted and created.
 The clean styling of the app allows for an easy to use platform and is soft on the eyes.

 ## Live page can be found here !
 [Emma: your grocery list assistant](https://emma-app-f6xxigitj.now.sh/)